Chart Color Schemes

 Health

-Health performance in Higgins is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts
+Health performance in Higgins is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Higgins faces significant health challenges with common health conditions being somewhat prevalent across the board, but to a considerably higher degree among older age cohorts.
-The rate of private health cover is very high at approximately 54% of the total population (~1,783 people), compared to 57.1% across Australian Capital Territory.
+Higgins faces significant health challenges, with common health conditions somewhat prevalent across all age groups but slightly more so among older cohorts.
+Approximately 54% of Higgins' total population (~1783 people) has private health cover, compared to 57.1% in the Australian Capital Territory.

-The most common medical conditions in the area are asthma and mental health issues, impacting 9.5 and 9.4% of residents respectively, while 65.2% declare themselves as completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-As of June 30, 2021, the area has 18.2% of residents aged 65 and over (595 people), which is higher than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges that require more attention than those for the broader population.
+The most common medical conditions are asthma and mental health issues, affecting 9.5% and 9.4% of residents respectively.
+Conversely, 65.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
+Higgins has a higher proportion of seniors aged 65 and over at 18.2%, with 595 people falling into this category, compared to 15.3% in the Australian Capital Territory.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health